STATUS:

 Do not delay a response for fear that insurance will not cover the work!

 Crown Down Tree Service LLC prioritizes emergency response based on hazard severity, site conditions, and resource availability at the time of dispatch.
-An on-site hazard assessment may be required to confirm urgency and determine the safest method of mitigation.
+An on-site hazard assessment is required to confirm urgency and determine the safest method of mitigation.

 If the condition can be safely secured, isolated, or deferred until normal scheduling without increasing risk, it will be handled as non-emergency work by appointment.